What is FTTH?

 Fibre to the Home (FTTH), sometimes known as Fibre to the Premises (FTTP), is a broadband internet connection technology that uses optical fibre to deliver high-speed broadband internet directly to individual buildings such as households, apartment complexes, and businesses.
 Unlike traditional twisted pair or coaxial cable networks, fibre optic cables made of thin strands of glass or plastic fibres can transmit data over long distances using light signals that are less prone to interference and signal loss as their copper counterparts.
 The characteristics guarantee much faster and more efficient data transmission compared to traditional broadband networks and make FTTH an ideal choice for providing internet access to residential and commercial customers in urban, suburban, and rural areas.

-The architecture of an FTTH network typically consists of a central office or hub, which hosts the equipment that connects the network to the internet.
+Fibre optic internet uses fibre optic cables to transmit data as light signals, offering incredibly fast and reliable internet connections.
+Unlike traditional copper cables, fibre optic cables can handle large amounts of data at high speeds over long distances without significant signal loss.
+The architecture of an FTTH (Fibre-to-the-Home) network typically consists of a central office or hub, which hosts the equipment that connects the network to the internet.
 From there, the signal is sent over optical fibre cables to a distribution point, where it is then distributed to individual customers through a network of fibre optic cables.

 The core components of an FTTH network include: